This post was last updated 26/10/2019 and provides an overview of VMware Tanzu and Project Pacific.

-Kubernetes is an open-source orchestration and management tool that provides a simple Application Programming Interface (API).
+Kubernetes is an open-source orchestration and management tool that provides a simple Application Programming Interface (API), exposing a set of capabilities for defining workloads and services.
 Kubernetes enables containers to run and operate in a production-ready environment at enterprise scale by managing and automating resource utilisation, failure handling, availability, configuration, scale, and desired state.
-Micro-services can be rapidly published, maintained, and updated through self-service automation.
+Micro-services can be rapidly published, maintained, and updated.

-Kubernetes managed containers and containers package applications and their dependencies into a distributed image that can run almost anywhere, often made up of micro-services.
-Kubernetes makes it easier to run applications across multiple cloud platforms, accelerates application development and deployment, increases agility, flexibility, and the ability to adapt to change.
-VMware have re-architected vSphere to include a Kubernetes control plane for managing workloads on ESXi hosts.
-The control plane is made up of a supervisor cluster using ESXi as the worker nodes, allowing workloads or pods to be deployed and run natively in the hypervisor.
-This functionality is provided by a new container runtime built into ESXi called CRX.
+Kubernetes uses a cluster of nodes to distribute container instances.
+The master node is the management plane containing the API server and scheduling capabilities.
+Worker nodes make up the control plane and act as compute resources for running workloads (known as pods).
+VMware have re-designed vSphere to include a Kubernetes control plane for managing Kubernetes workloads on ESXi hosts.
+The control plane is made up of a supervisor cluster using ESXi as the worker nodes, allowing workloads or pods to be deployed and run natively in the hypervisor, along side traditional Virtual Machine workloads.
+This new functionality is provided by a new container runtime built into ESXi called CRX.
 CRX optimises the Linux kernel and hypervisor, and strips some of the traditional heavy config of a Virtual Machine enabling the binary image and executable code to be quickly loaded and booted.
 The container runtime is able to produce some of the performance benchmarks VMware have been publishing, such as improvements even over bare metal, in combination with ESXi’s powerful scheduler.
-In addition the role of the Kubelet agent is handled by a new ‘Spherelet’ within each ESXi host.
-Kubernetes uses Container Storage Interface (CSI) to integrate with vSAN and Container Network Interface (CNI) for NSX-T to handle network routing, firewall, load balancing, etc. Kubernetes namespaces are built into vSphere and backed using vSphere Resource Pools and Storage Policies.

-Developers use Kubernetes APIs to access the Software Defined Data Centre (SDDC) and ultimately consume Kubernetes clusters as a service using the same application deployment tools they use currently.
-This service is delivered by Infrastructure Operations teams using existing vSphere tools, with the flexibility of running Kubernetes workloads and traditional Virtual Machine workloads side by side.
+Kubernetes can be accessed through a GUI known as the Kubernetes dashboard, or through a command-line tool called kubectl.
+Both query the Kubernetes API server to get or manage the state of various resources like pods, deployments, and services.
+Labels assigned to pods can be used to look up pods belonging to the same application, tier, or service.
+With Project Pacific; developers use Kubernetes APIs to access the Software Defined Data Centre (SDDC) and ultimately consume Kubernetes clusters as a service using the same application deployment tools they use currently.
+This service is delivered by Infrastructure Operations teams using existing vSphere tools, with the flexibility of running Kubernetes workloads and Virtual Machine workloads side by side.